A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Methodology

 The formulation of the framework and the process of training is mainly based on the definition of the MDP.
 This defines the behavior of the environment and the interfaces between it and the agent.
 Like the MSP, the framework itself is not limited to any specific vehicle class.
-Therefore in the following, the person in charge of controlling the vehicle is referred as a pilot, independent of the specific vehicle class.
-Since in the process of training, both, information about the state of the robotic MSP and about the target trajectory from the simulated vehicle are used, a clear notation is needed.
-Information concerning the robotic MSP is given the notation~'r' and information of the target trajectory from the simulated vehicle is given the notation~'v'.
+Therefore, the person in charge of controlling the vehicle is referred to as a pilot, regardless of the specific vehicle class.
+Since in the process of training, both, information about the state of the MSP and about the target trajectory from the simulated vehicle are used, a clear notation is needed.
+Information concerning the MSP is given the notation~'m' and information of the target trajectory from the simulated vehicle is given the notation~'v'.

 As shown in Fig.~\ref{Block-Diagram} the environment consists of the MSP, the Vehicle Simulation and the Reward Function.
 The agent controls the MSP in discrete time steps and the resulting motion is compared to a variable reference trajectory provided by the vehicle simulation.
 The resulting MDP and the interface with the agent are discussed in the following.
 The agent defines the action vector $A_t$ at each time step.
 This information is interpreted and processed in the environment.
 Here it is used to specify the motion of a simulative representation of an MSP.
-Direct definition of the position $x_t^\text{r}$ and the orientation $\varphi_t^\text{r}$ of the pilot with in the action vector has shown not to be suitable in combination with the stochastic exploration in the RL training process.
+Direct definition of the position $x_t^\text{m}$ and the orientation $\varphi_t^\text{m}$ of the pilot with in the action vector has shown not to be suitable in combination with the stochastic exploration in the RL training process.
 For example, a random definition of the position at each time step leads to extreme, non-feasible, accelerations which in turn significantly complicates the interpretability of the states and the reward and thus leads to a more unstable training process.
-Therefore, the rate of change of the main objectives $a_t^\text{r}$ and $\omega_t^\text{r}$ are specified.
+Therefore, the rate of change of the main objectives $a_t^\text{m}$ and $\omega_t^\text{m}$ are specified.
 The action vector $A_t$ is thus defined as: